ksfraser/WealthSystem/Original-Python-Experiment/README.md

 # Original ChatGPT Micro-Cap Experiment

-This directory contains the original Python-based trading experiment that served as the foundation for WealthSystem.
+This directory contains the original Python-based trading experiment that served as the inspiration for WealthSystem.

 ## What Was This?